deroproject/derohe/README_offline_transaction_signing.md

    The authorised transaction is copied back to the online wallet and submitted to the network for processing.

 7. Summary
-   Pirate's Treasure Chest wallet gives you access to these features today:
+   The Dero CLI wallet gives you access to these features today:
    * BIP39 master seed
    * Split addresses between two wallets.
 The offline contains the private keys and the online the viewing and spending keys.